 White settlers came into the country and land and mineral rights concessions were made over the heads of the Swazis in 1890.
 Under an agreement signed in 1894 by Britain and South Africa, the Swazi were handed over to Paul Kruger's South African Republic (Transvaal), against their wishes.
-After the Anglo-Boer War of 1899-1902, the British government placed Swaziland under its direct jurisdiction as a Protectorate in 1903.
+After the Anglo-Boer War of 1899-1902, the British government placed Eswatini under its direct jurisdiction as a Protectorate in 1903.
 The Swazi king, who was then called Paramount Chief, and his council were permitted to exercise authority over Africans only.
-In 1907, it became a High Commission Territory in which Britain governed Swaziland through a resident commissioner, who in turn was responsible to the British High Commissioner in South Africa.
+In 1907, it became a High Commission Territory in which Britain governed Eswatini through a resident commissioner, who in turn was responsible to the British High Commissioner in South Africa.
 Only in 1964 the Swazi elected a legislative council and in 1967 a new constitution gave Swaziland internal self-rule, recognised King Sobhuza II as its king, and provided for a Parliament composed of a House of Assembly and a Senate.
-On 6 September 1968 Swaziland achieved its independence, with King Sobhuza II as head of state.
+On 6 September 1968 the country achieved its independence as the Kingdom of Swaziland, with King Sobhuza II as head of state.

 Swaziland was established as a Parliamentary democracy but there were soon problems, reconciling the traditional power of the King and the chiefs with that of a western system and an opposition party that was viewed by many traditionalists as obstructive and disrespectful.
 In 1973 the opposition was banned, a State of Emergency declared and King Sobhuza II ruled as in the old days, through the "libandla", the Council of Chiefs.
 He was, however, universally respected and loved as could be seen in the many ceremonies in which he participated.
 The "Oldest and longest reigning monarch in the world" died on 21 August 1982 and, after a power struggle within the royal family, was succeeded by one of his youngest sons, Prince Makhosetive (the name means "King of Nations").
 He took the title of Mswati III and, at 18 years of age, became the world's youngest monarch on 25 April 1986.

-The country is, undoubtedly, still beautiful and its people still delightful.
-The photos on these pages show, however, the way it was four decades ago, between 1970 and 1975.
-His Majesty King Sobhuza II reigned as the "Ngwenyama", "Lion", with his mother the "Ndlovukati" ("She-Elephant"); after the death of his real mother the role was filled by one of his senior wives.
-This was before anybody had ever heard of HIV and AIDS; South Africa was still under the Apartheid regime and Mozambique a Portuguese colony; Swaziland was a beacon of freedom and racial harmony in Africa, a country of around 450,000 people (now well over a million), no television, only two bitumen roads, (between the South African border via Mbabane to Mpaka, 25 kilometres east of Manzini and from Mhlambanyatsi via Bhunya and Luyengo to the main road) and one traffic light in the whole country, in Mbabane.
+On 18 April 2018 King Mswati III, during a celebration marking the 50th anniversary of Swaziland's independence (and his own 50th birthday, a day later: the actual date of independence is 6 September) announced he was changing the country's English language name to its native "eSwatini"; as it is unusual in other languages to have a capital letter inside a word, it is usually written as "Eswatini".
+Whatever the name, the country is still beautiful and its people delightful.
+The photos on these pages show, however, the way it was between 1970 and 1975.
+His Majesty King Sobhuza II reigned as the "Ngwenyama", "Lion", with his mother the "Ndlovukati" ("She-Elephant"); after the death of his real mother that role was filled by one of his senior wives.
+This was before anybody had ever heard of HIV and AIDS; South Africa was still under the Apartheid regime and Mozambique a Portuguese colony.
+Swaziland was a beacon of freedom and racial harmony in Africa, a country of around 450,000 people (now over a million), no television, only two bitumen roads, (between the South African border via Mbabane to Mpaka, 25 kilometres east of Manzini and from Mhlambanyatsi via Bhunya and Luyengo to the main road) and one traffic light in the whole country, in Mbabane.
 It was a wonderful place with wonderful people.